 1) provide a working platform for all stakeholders to come together to build trust and develop collaborative goals and strategies,

-2) to provide science–based and landscape scaled ecological, cultural, and economic data to support conservation planning,
+2) to provide science–based and landscape-scaled ecological, cultural, and economic data to support decision-making,

-3) capacity building to help local communities and organizations to implement conservation strategies,
+3) capacity building to help local communities and organizations to implement strategies,

 4) development of public and private capital funds to complete targeted conservation and restoration projects, and

 5) outreach to tell the story of High Divide resources and community-based conservation solutions designed to ensure their lasting conservation.

 The High Divide Collaborative is facilitated by the Heart of the Rockies Initiative.